WagJag March Guide • Toronto / GTA • Niagara • Ontario • Michelle Milligan •

 Bundles available for groups (e.g., 2 / 4 / 6) with attraction access and restaurant offers.

 Want to make it adults-only for a night?
-Niagara also delivers on entertainment: Yuk Yuk’s Niagara Falls with show dates including Saturdays in March (note: this one’s 19+), which pairs perfectly with a casual dinner and a “we deserve this” stroll.
+Niagara also delivers on entertainment: Yuk Yuk’s Niagara Falls (note: this one’s 19+).

 5) Sports Nights and “We Actually Left the House” Energy